evdru/MAD-Assembly-Builder/README.md

 Install Electron, Konva, and JS-YAML:

-Once node.js has been installed, perform the following commands in your Terminal/PowerShell/Command Prompt (the -g will perform a global installation of the package).
+Once node.js has been installed, perform the following commands in your Terminal/PowerShell/Command Prompt ("-g" will perform a global installation of the package).
+If you do not want a global installation, clone the repository first, and then perform the following commands in the newly created directory without the "-g" flag.

 ```
 npm install electron -g
-npm install konva -g
+npm install konva-node -g
 npm install js-yaml -g
 ```